High cholesterol monitoring

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

-- High-density lipoprotein (HDL): The “good” kind that helps clear LDL from your blood vessels and keeps arteries open for blood to flow freely.
+- High-density lipoprotein (HDL): The “good” kind that helps clear LDL from blood vessels and keeps arteries open for blood to flow freely.

 - Triglycerides: These are converted by the body from unused calories and then stored in fat cells.
 Hormones release triglycerides into the bloodstream for energy between meals.